Will Shortz: Early life and education

 Shortz was born on August 26, 1952, and raised on an Arabian horse farm in Crawfordsville, Indiana.
 He was drawn to puzzles at an early age; in eighth grade he wrote a paper titled "Puzzles as a Profession".
 (The paper earned him a B+.)
 At age 13, Shortz wrote to Language on Vacation author Dmitri Borgmann for advice on how to pursue a career in puzzles.
 At age 16, Shortz began regularly contributing crossword puzzles to Dell Publishing.

-Shortz graduated from Indiana University in 1974, and is the only person known to hold a college degree in enigmatology, the study of puzzles.
-Shortz wrote his thesis about the history of American word puzzles, which he achieved by designing his own curriculum through Indiana University's Individualized Major Program.
+Shortz graduated from Indiana University in 1974, and is the only person known to hold a college degree in enigmatology, the study of puzzles, which he achieved by designing his own curriculum through Indiana University's Individualized Major Program.
+Shortz wrote his thesis about the history of American word puzzles.
 He also earned a Juris Doctor degree from the University of Virginia School of Law (1977), but did not sit for the bar exam, opting for a career in puzzles instead.

 Shortz is the author or editor of more than 100 books and owns over 20,000 puzzle books and magazines dating back to 1545, reportedly the world's largest private library on the subject.
 He is a member and historian of the National Puzzlers' League.